bowei/net-fiddle/doc/dev-guide.md

 ## Formatting and style

-There is no formatter (Prettier) configured.
-The project relies on TypeScript's compiler errors to enforce correctness.
-Style conventions in use:

-- 2-space indentation, single quotes, semicolons
+**Prettier** is configured (`.prettierrc`).
+Settings: single quotes, semicolons, 2-space indent, 100-char print width, trailing commas in ES5 positions.

+Run `make format` to auto-format all source files in `src/`.
+Run `make format-check` (or in CI: `npm run format:check`) to verify without writing.

+Style conventions enforced by TypeScript (not Prettier):

 - `as const` on literal tuple anchors to preserve narrowed types
-- Component singletons are exported as `const name = new NameClass()` at the bottom of each file
+- Component singletons exported as `const name = new NameClass()` at the bottom of each file
-- No inline comments except where behaviour is non-obvious (see CLAUDE.md)

 When TypeScript emits `noUnusedLocals` or `noUnusedParameters` errors, fix the code rather than suppressing with `// @ts-ignore` or `_` prefixes.